gabriansa/explicit-agent/README.md

 2. The agent generates tool calls based on the prompt and system instructions
 3. The tools are executed, potentially updating the agent's state
 4. The results are fed back to the agent
-5. This continues until a StopTool is called or the budget is exhausted
+5. This continues until a Stop tool is called or the budget is exhausted

 ## Installation